petsc/petsc/doc/community/bugs.rst

 .. admonition:: Do's

    - Detailed steps to recreate the problem if possible.
-   - Copy of the **complete** error message if pheasible, otherwise include the full error message as an attachment.
+   - Copy of the **complete** error message if feasible, otherwise include the full error message as an attachment.
    - If the problem involves installation, send the entire ``configure.log`` and ``make.log`` as attachments.